manoharan-lab/holopy/docs/source/tutorial/dev_tutorial.rst

 To enable this functionality, we need to tell meson to copy the extensions to the appropriate point in the installation tree, *and* to copy the python files too.
-In the subdirectories, you'll see meson.build files that call ``install_sources()``, which installs the .py files of holopy, and that call ``extension_module(subdir=...)`` which tells meson where to install the fortran extensions.
-All files have to be specified, so if you add a python file somewhere, you need to update the relevant meson.build file to include it in the installation.
-This is how scipy uses meson.
-Having to specify all the files is a big switch from how ``numpy.distutils`` does things, but it is supposed to make the build process more efficient.
+In the subdirectories, you'll see ``meson.build`` files that call ``install_sources()``, which installs the .py files of holopy, and that call ``extension_module(subdir=...)``, which tells meson where to install the compiled scattering extensions.
+All files have to be specified, so if you add a Python file somewhere, you need to update the relevant ``meson.build`` file to include it in the installation.
+Having to specify all the files is a big change from how we did things with ``numpy.distutils``, but it's supposed to make the build process more efficient.

 Currently we do not add the test files or the example data to the installation, because we'd need to specify a lot of files, and it would add an extra step to writing new tests.

 2. Unlike ``numpy.distutils``, meson doesn't run f2py automatically to
 compile the scattering extensions.
-There is some logic in the ``meson.build`` file in the ``mie_f`` directory that will automatically run f2py to generate the C and Fortran wrappers for the scattering extensions.
-Have a look at this file if you are adding a new Fortran extension.
+There is some code in the ``meson.build`` file in the ``mie_f`` directory that will automatically run f2py to generate the C and Fortran wrappers for the scattering extensions.
+Have a look at this file if you're adding a new Fortran extension.

 **Gotchas**

-- If you open a Python interpreter or Jupyter notebook in the root of the repository, remember that Python will see the subdirectory ``holopy`` as a package.
+* If you open a Python interpreter or Jupyter notebook in the root of the repository, remember that Python will see the subdirectory ``holopy`` as a package.
 So even if you haven't built the package with meson, ``import holopy`` might work, and will probably give you a lot of unexpected results